 Spanning across 19 colleges and schools, Precision Health brings the best and brightest together to 1) develop fundamental social, medical, computational, and engineering science; 2) translate these basic science discoveries into promising treatments that are evaluated in partnership with Michigan Medicine patients and regional health systems; and 3) evaluate and increase the public health impact of effective therapies, working with community health systems, policy makers, and payers to implement these therapies nationally.

 With an integrated medical center within an outstanding research university, we can deploy clinical, educational, and research efforts to ultimately promote better health.

-Led by U-M faculty, our Precision Health initiative:
+Led by U-M faculty, Precision Health:

-The initiative’s key partners include the Office of the Provost, College of Engineering, Michigan Medicine and the School of Public Health.
+The initiative’s key partners include the Office of the Provost, College of Engineering, Michigan Medicine, and the School of Public Health.

 Currently, there are hundreds of precision health research projects at U-M focused on a broad range of topic areas.
 To learn more about the scope of this work, view the features, news, and areas of focus highlighted on this site.